What is DeFi?

 Decentralized Derivatives Trading: On Synthetix for example, you can trade in commodities, something akin to derivative trading without the need to have and hold the commodities in question, instead you trade something called Synths that are synthetic assets.

-Lending: Compound is a decentralized peer to peer (P2P) lending platform where users can earn interest or borrow assets against collateral.
+Lending: Compound is a decentralized peer to peer (P2P) lending platform where users can earn interest or borrow digital assets against collateral.
 AAVE too.

 Insurance: Nexus Mutual is a decentralized autonomous organization that provides smart contract insurance.